michelp/pgsodium/README.md

-To disable logging of the key injections, `SET LOCAL` is also used to disable [`log_statements`](https://www.postgresql.org/docs/current/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHAT) and then re-enable normal logging afterwards. as shown below.
+To disable logging of the key injections, `SET LOCAL` is also used to disable [`log_statements`](https://www.postgresql.org/docs/current/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHAT) and then re-enable normal logging afterwards, as shown below.
 Setting `log_statement` requires superuser privileges:

     -- SET LOCAL must be done in a transaction block